 Orthodontists are specialist dentists who have undergone additional education and training in order to effectively identify, prevent and treat teeth and jaw misalignments.
 At PKWY Dental Specialist Practice, our orthodontists in Singapore are accredited and experienced to provide a full range of orthodontic treatments.

-An orthodontist and a dentist both play crucial roles in maintaining oral health, but they focus on different
+An orthodontist and a dentist both play crucial roles in maintaining oral health, but they focus on different aspects of dentistry and differ greatly in the duration, depth and specialisation of training.

-extractions, root canals, and gum care, ensuring the overall health of teeth and gums.
-Their practice covers a
+A dentist addresses general dental concerns and offers services that range from tooth cleanings, fillings, extractions, root canals and gum care, ensuring the overall health of teeth and gums.
+Their practice covers a broad spectrum of oral care.

-On the other hand, an orthodontist is a specialist, who, after completing standard dental education, undergoes
+On the other hand, an orthodontist is a specialist who, after completing standard dental education, undergoes additional years of rigorous specialist training in orthodontics.
+They specialise in aligning teeth, jaws and bites, primarily using braces, retainers and other corrective prosthetics.

 Orthodontic treatment can be beneficial for individuals of various age groups, from children to adults, who face a variety of dental and facial irregularities.